HICAI-ZJU/Scientific-LLM-Survey/README.md

 # Scientific Large Language Models (Sci-LLMs)

-This repository collects papers of scientific large language models in the biological and chemical domains.
+This repository collects papers of scientific large language models (Sci-LLMs) in the biological and chemical domains.
 > 😎 Welcome to recommend missing papers through **`Adding Issues`** or **`Pull Requests`**.

 ## Contents